Nuziatella/PyNDS-Secondary/CONTRIBUTING.md

 ---

-*"In the digital realm, every contribution matters - even the smallest bug fix can make someone's day!"* - The PyNDS Philosophy
+*"In the digital realm, every contribution matters - even the smallest bug fix can make someone's day!"* - The PyNDS Philosophy (If thia is to corny you are free to remove it. =P)